 Nicholas G. Galakatos, PhD, has served as a member of our board of directors since November 2018.
 Dr. Galakatos is the Global Head of Life Sciences of Blackstone.
 Prior to joining Blackstone, Dr. Galakatos was a co-Founder and Managing Director of Clarus, since the firm's inception in 2005.
 Dr. Galakatos is currently the chairman of the board of directors of Anthos Therapeutics, Inc. (Anthos), a private, clinical-stage cardiovascular biotechnology company founded in 2019, and a member of the board of directors of Praxis Precision Medicines, Inc. (Nasdaq: PRAX).
 Previously, Dr. Galakatos also served on the board of directors of publicly traded public companies Entasis Therapeutics Holdings Inc. (Nasdaq: ETTX), NanoString Technologies, Inc. (Nasdaq: NSTG) and Catabasis Pharmaceuticals, Inc. (Nasdaq: CATB).
 Dr. Galakatos is a member of the Director's Council of the Koch Institute at the Massachusetts Institute of Technology (MIT), and a member of the Board of Trustees at Reed College.
-Dr. Galakatos received a B.A. in chemistry from Reed College and a Ph.D. in organic chemistry from MIT.
+Dr. Galakatos received a B.A. in chemistry from Reed College and a PhD in organic chemistry from MIT.
 We believe Dr. Galakatos is qualified to serve on our board of directors because of his business, investing and leadership experience in the life sciences industry and his scientific background.

 Geoff MacKay has served as a member of our board of directors since November 2018.
+Mr. MacKay has also served as the president and chief executive officer of AvroBio, Inc. since November 2015.
 From April 2015 to June 2017, Mr. MacKay served as interim chief executive officer of eGenesis, Inc., a biotechnology company, and from December 2003 to December 2014, he served as chief executive officer of Organogenesis Inc. (Nasdaq: ORGO).
 Prior to that, from February 1993 to December 2003, Mr. MacKay served in various senior leadership positions within the global transplantation & immunology franchise at Novartis Canada, Global (Basel), USA (NYSE: NVS).
-Mr. MacKay previously served on the board of RepliCel Life Sciences Inc. (OTC: REPCF), Gemstone Biotherapeutics LLC and Centre for Commercialization of Regenerative Medicine, as chairperson of the board of MassBio, chairperson of the board of the Alliance of Regenerative Medicine, and on the advisory council to the Health Policy Commission for Massachusetts.
+Mr. MacKay previously served on the board of Replicel Life Sciences Inc. (OTC: REPCF), Gemstone Biotherapeutics LLC and Centre for Commercialization of Regenerative Medicine, as chairperson of the board of MassBio, chairperson of the Alliance of Regenerative Medicine, and on the advisory council to the Health Policy Commission for Massachusetts.
 Mr. MacKay holds a B.A. in psychology and a graduate certificate in marketing management from McGill University.
 We believe Mr. MacKay is qualified to serve on our board of directors because of his extensive executive experience in the life sciences industry.